 Being open to new people and ideas

-One of the most important responsibilities of an in-house or even a virtual receptionist is to greet and speak to callers from various backgrounds and cultures.
+One of the most important responsibilities of a virtual receptionist or an in-house is to greet and speak to callers from various backgrounds and cultures.
 This means the receptionist has to be culturally sensitive, which is a quality that comes naturally to those who score high on being open to new things.
 Being open-minded helps receptionists to creatively solve problems, and ensure that every caller is attended to in a respectful and polite manner.

 Being friendly and polite